karatelabs/karate/README.md

 multi-line comments.
 This can be a pain during development when you want to comment out whole blocks of script.
 Fortunately there is a reasonable workaround for this.

-Of course, if your [IDE supports the Gherkin / Cucumber format](https://github.com/cucumber/cucumber-jvm/wiki/IDE-support)
-- nothing like it.
-But since Gherkin comments look exactly like comments in *.properties files, all you need to do is tell your IDE that *.feature files should be treated as *.properties files.
+Of course, if your [IDE supports the Gherkin / Cucumber format](https://github.com/cucumber/cucumber-jvm/wiki/IDE-support), nothing like it.
+But since Gherkin comments look exactly like comments in *.properties files, all you need to do is tell your IDE that `*.feature` files should be treated as `*.properties` files.

 And once that is done, if you hit CTRL + '/' (or Command + '/') with multiple lines selected - you can block-comment or un-comment them all in one-shot.